Digital divide: Gender gap

 Studies show that despite strong performance in computer and information literacy (CIL), girls do not have confidence in their ICT abilities.
 According to the International Computer and Information Literacy Study (ICILS) assessment girls' self-efficacy scores (their perceived as opposed to their actual abilities) for advanced ICT tasks were lower than boys'.

 A paper published by J. Cooper from Princeton University points out that learning technology is designed to be receptive to men instead of women.
 Overall, the study presents the problem of various perspectives in society that are a result of gendered socialization patterns that believe that computers are a part of the male experience since computers have traditionally presented as a toy for boys when they are children.
-This divide is followed as children grow older and young girls are not encouraged as much to pursue degrees in IT and computer science.
+This divide is followed as children grow older, and young girls are not encouraged as much to pursue degrees in IT and computer science.
 In 1990, the percentage of women in computing jobs was 36%, however in 2016, this number had fallen to 25%.
 This can be seen in the under representation of women in IT hubs such as Silicon Valley.

-There has also been the presence of algorithmic bias that has been shown in machine learning algorithms that are implemented by major companies.
+Algorithmic bias has also been evident in machine learning algorithms that are implemented by major companies.
 In 2015, Amazon had to abandon a recruiting algorithm that showed a difference between ratings that candidates received for software developer jobs as well as other technical jobs.
 As a result, it was revealed that Amazon's machine algorithm was biased against women and favored male resumes over female resumes.
 This was due to the fact that Amazon's computer models were trained to vet patterns in resumes over a 10-year period.
-During this ten-year period, the majority of the resumes belong to male individuals, which is a reflection of male dominance across the tech industry.
+During this ten-year period, the majority of the resumes belonged to male individuals, which is a reflection of male dominance across the tech industry.